-The role of the Safeguarding Committee is to promote and ensure best practice in safeguarding in GDST schools and academies, by:
+The role of the Safeguarding Committee is to minimise the risk of harm to pupils, protect pupils and staff, and to promote and ensure best practice in safeguarding in GDST schools and academies, by:

-- Monitoring and reviewing the effectiveness and implementation of the GSDT Safeguarding Policy and Procedures - Monitoring changes in legislation, policy, and guidance, together with developments in schools, and making recommendations for policy or practice changes to the Executive Board or HDC as appropriate - Coordinating the work of Trust Office departments responsible for aspects of safeguarding, and facilitating liaison between the central office and schools - Ensuring the GDST Council is kept appropriately informed of safeguarding issues, and facilitating the drafting of the annual report to Council,
+- Monitoring and reviewing the effectiveness and implementation of the GSDT Safeguarding Policy and Procedures - Monitoring changes in legislation, policy, and Government guidance, and helping to coordinate further action and minimise the risk of non-compliance with respect to ISI and Ofsted inspections - Coordinating the work of Trust Office departments responsible for aspects of safeguarding, and facilitating liaison between the central office and schools - Where appropriate, making recommendations regarding policy or practice to the Executive Board

 The committee is led by the Director of Innovation and Learning.
-Membership includes the Council Safeguarding Lead, representatives from the Innovation and Learning, Legal, HR and ITS departments, and a representative DSL from a school and one from an academy.
+Membership includes the Council Safeguarding Lead, representatives from the Innovation and Learning, Legal, HR and ITS departments, two representative DSLs and the Trust consultant nurse.